Terms of Service

 17.6.
 If a court decides that any provision of these TOS is not enforceable or valid, then the entire section will be null and void but, the remaining TOS will still apply, and the remaining sections will be unaffected.

 17.7.
 By registering an account at Website, Customer agrees to defend, indemnify and hold Provider harmless from and against any and all claims, losses, liability costs and expenses (including but not limited to attorney fees) arising from Customer’s violation of these TOS.
-Customer also agrees to defend, indemnify and hold as harmless from and against any and all claims, losses, liability costs and expenses (including but not limited to attorney fees) arising from the fact that VoIP services may be regulated differently in Customer’s home jurisdiction (by the legislative body responsible for regulating the telecommunications industry in Customer’s home country) than they are regulated in Hong Kong Special Administrative Region.
+Customer also agrees to defend, indemnify and hold as harmless from and against any and all claims, losses, liability costs and expenses (including but not limited to attorney fees) arising from the fact that VoIP services may be regulated differently in Customer’s home jurisdiction (by the legislative body responsible for regulating the telecommunications industry in Customer’s home country) than they are regulated in Singapore.

 18.1.
 No failure, delay or default in performance of any obligation of Provider or Customer shall constitute an event of default or breach of these TOS to the extent that such failure to perform, delay or default arises out of a cause, existing or future, that is beyond the control and without negligence of Provider or Customer, including action or inaction of governmental, civil or military authority; fire; strike, lockout or other labor dispute; flood, terrorist act; war; riot; theft; earthquake and other natural disaster.
 Provider or Customer affected by such cause shall take all reasonable actions to minimize the consequences of any such cause.